Web3-courses/Polygon_fast_track/Day_02/README.md

 # Week_01
 ## Day_02 : Solidity : Intermediate

-This is the seventh day of the full day version of the EVM → Polygon bootcamp.
+This is the second day of the full day version of the EVM → Polygon bootcamp.

 In this session, we will look at solidity language and how it is used for creating smart contracts.
 ### Agenda